jasonmajors/jaysqlwrap/README.md

 # Jay SQL Wrap
-A simple PHP class for implementing basic MySQL queries as prepared PDO statements.
+A simple PHP class for creating and executing basic SQL prepared statements as object methods.

 ## Installation with Composer
 ```shell